The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 Treatment decisions for a person on a treatment order

-If a compulsory patient is unable to provide informed To agree to something being done, to approve an action or arrangement.
-See also informed consent. or does not consent, then compulsory treatment can be given but – consistent with the mental health principles of the MHA 2014, the treatment criteria, and the psychiatrists’ obligations under section 71(3) – the treatment must be the least restrictive treatment necessary to prevent serious harm or serious deterioration.
+If a compulsory patient is unable to provide informed consent or does not consent, then compulsory treatment can be given but – consistent with the mental health principles of the MHA 2014, the treatment criteria, and the psychiatrist’s obligations under section 71(3) – the treatment must be the least restrictive treatment necessary to prevent serious harm or serious deterioration.

 Variation of a treatment order